stelligent/keystore/README.md

 ## tests

 You have rspec, cucumber, and rubocop installed right?
+Also the nyan-cat rspec formatter because we are all very serious no-nonense programmer types here.

-    gem install rspec cucumber rubocop
+    gem install rspec cucumber rubocop nyan-cat-formatter

 Okay, now from the the root of the repo you can do these things.